-Welcome to the DeVos Sport Business Management program at the University of Central Florida.
+Welcome to the DeVos Sport Business Management Graduate Program at the University of Central Florida.
 Our comprehensive curriculum provides a unique, team-based, integrative business approach and a global sports network in a hands-on environment.
-The DeVos program offers students the opportunity to earn their Masters in Sports Business Management and a Masters in Business Administration.
-Focusing on ethics, diversity, leadership, and community service, the DeVos Program attracts some of the brightest and most committed students from across the country and across the globe.
+The DeVos program offers students the opportunity to earn their Master's in Sports Business Management (MSBM) and a Master of Business Administration (MBA).
+Focusing on ethics, diversity, leadership and community service, the DeVos Program attracts some of the brightest and most committed students from across the country and across the globe.

 We are proud of the work of our past and present students, and look forward to seeing what the newly admitted Class of 2016 will bring.
 Some of the major accomplishments of DeVos students are:

-- We have gone from the newest program on the block to being named one of the top five programs in America by the Wall Street Journal, The New York Times and ESPN the Magazine.
+- We have gone from the newest program in 2002 to being named one of the top five programs in America by the Wall Street Journal, The New York Times, ESPN The Magazine, and Forbes.

 - The Class of 2008, in conjunction with the National Consortium for Academics and Sport, formed the Hope for Stanley Foundation, which is dedicated to help the survivors of Hurricane Katrina rebuild their homes and lives in New Orleans.
 DeVos students have spent 40 weeks helping to rebuild more than 100 homes in New Orleans.